 The reason I finally called DirecTV was that as my brain ran through all the different scenarios of why I couldn’t or shouldn’t cut the cord, it literally drove me crazy.
 It bothered me that I was unable to make a simple change.
 A change that was clearly to my benefit.

-For me, cutting cable was an exercise in being ok with feeling a bit uncomfortable with my decision.
-To overcome the fear that I was giving something up – even though I wasn’t really giving anything up.
+For me, cutting cable to save money was an exercise in being ok with feeling a bit uncomfortable with my decision.
+To overcome the fear that I was giving something up.
+Even though I wasn’t really giving anything up.
 It was my ability to get comfortable with feeling uncomfortable.

 Accepting Change – Doubts, Fears and Indecisiveness